Petru Racu: FC Hjørring

-Veris Chisinau
+Veris Chișinău

-After playing for 6 years in Scandinavia, Racu returned to Moldovan football in 2013, signed with FC Veris Chisinau and become bronze medalist in 2013-14 Moldovan National Division.
+After playing for 6 years in Scandinavia, Racu returned to Moldovan football in 2013, signed with FC Veris Chișinău and become bronze medalist in 2013-14 Moldovan National Division.

 In December 2014 he was named "Best Moldovan Defender" by the Moldovan Football Federation.

 Milsami Orhei

 In January 2015, Racu signed with Milsami Orhei and won its first league title 2014-15 Moldovan National Division, becoming the first team to take the title away from the cities of Chișinău and FC Sheriff Tiraspol.

 Racu scored the winning goal in the UEFA Champions League qualification match against Ludogorets Razgrad, a game that ended 2–1.

 Sheriff Tiraspol

 In the summer of 2017, Racu moved to fellow Moldovan club Sheriff Tiraspol.
 He won the Moldovan National Division with Sheriff Tiraspol in 2017 and 2018.

 In the 2017–18 UEFA Europa League season, Sheriff Tiraspol reached the group stage and Racu played in all six group matches.